 Editor’s note: this article was updated on August 25, 2021, to add a new active noise cancelling chart for the Bose Noise Cancelling Headphones 700 and to update technical information.

 Does the Sony WH-1000XM3 have better build quality than the Bose Noise Cancelling Headphones 700?

 Neither of these headphones is cheap, and the build quality is a testament to that fact.
 If you’re spending the cash on these, it’s fair to want premium materials, and thankfully you get that here.

-Both headsets have a lightweight-yet-sturdy plastic construction that keeps them resting comfortably on your head without getting painful.
+Both headsets have a lightweight yet sturdy plastic construction that keeps them resting comfortably on your head without getting painful.
 That said, the padding on each of these is slightly different.
-While the padding on the Bose Noise Cancelling Headphones 700 is comfortable, it’s a little more stiff than what you’ll find on the Sony WH-1000XM3—which has a softer padding.
-The Bose headphones also have a headband that’s made of a lightweight metal, so you don’t have to worry about them snapping they find themselves at the bottom of a packed backpack or briefcase.
+While the padding on the Bose Noise Cancelling Headphones 700 is comfortable, it’s a little stiffer than what you’ll find on the Sony WH-1000XM3.
+The Bose Headphones 700 also has a lightweight metal headband, so you don’t have to worry about it snapping in half.

 Does Bose or Sony have better active noise cancelling?

 We can sit here all day discussing the beauty of build materials and the design of these headphones, but as anyone who is familiar with Greek art knows that’s a philosophical pursuit that would never end.
 Instead, let’s bring in some data.
 The objective testing that we do here at SoundGuys helps us keep opinions out of things that can be spoken about objectively, like noise cancelling.